-UAE and Dubai Free Trade Zone company registration is becoming increasingly popular.
+UAE company and Dubai Free Trade Zone company registration are becoming increasingly popular.
 The United Arab Emirates (UAE) is a prosperous region with ready access to Middle East oil rich markets.
 Dubai is a city within the UAE that offers special incentives to foreign investors.
 Filing a civil company under UAE law and the types of companies in the UAE are discussed here.
-The categories under UAE commercal companes law include businesses that that must have a local citizen as an owner and ones that can be 100% foreign owned.
+The categories under UAE commercial companies law include businesses that that must have a local citizen as an owner and ones that can be 100% foreign owned.
+A popular co-venture choice is the UAE LLC.

 Forming a company in the UAE offers multiple benefits.
 These benefits include: